 - you could also use napa cabbage instead of green cabbage.
 It's less crunchy though.

-- You can swap out the tangy dressing to creamy dressing by adding a combination of mayo and greek yogurt or sour cream mix.
+- You can swap out the tangy dressing for creamy dressing by adding a combination of mayo and Greek yogurt or sour cream mix.

 - Honey can be substituted with agave or maple syrup.